-If you know how to look, though, you can discover an entire brand-new market of cost effective real estate.
-That’s why I’ve assembled this guide on how to find foreclosure listings– so that your next house hunt can be a notified one.
+If you know how to look, though, you can discover a whole new market of affordable real estate.
+That’s why I’ve assembled this guide on how to find foreclosure listings– so that your next home hunt can be a notified one.

 What Is a Foreclosure or Bank Owned Home?

-If you aren’t 100% sure about what a foreclosure is or why they are more economical, let me clear it up for you actually quick.
+If you aren’t 100% sure about what a foreclosure is or why they are more cost effective, let me clear it up for you truly quick.

-The bank owns the home now, however they are down $150,000.
-Even if their asking rate is $200,000, you could still end up getting a house for two-thirds of its market price.
+The bank owns the residential or commercial property now, but they are down $150,000.
+Even if their asking price is $200,000, you might still wind up getting a home for two-thirds of its market price.